ZakariaBen-1908/Accident_Detection/README.md

 # Accident_Detection
-# RoadGuard: Real-Time Accident and Speed Detection System
+# RoadGuard: Real-Time Accident System

 RoadGuard is an intelligent real-time surveillance system that uses computer vision and deep learning to detect vehicle accidents in video footage.
 It can display real-time alerts and send email notifications with image evidence of detected accidents.